Alkaff Gardens: Reopening

 After about eighteen months or so, the park was leased to S. V. Salam, and subsequently renamed as Happy Garden on 28 January 1940.
 The park was reportedly expanded to 20 acres.
 The lake, which was the main attraction, was stocked with fishes, with fishing rods available for hire.
 In addition, boats, water-cycles and even motor-boats were available for hire.
 The refreshment booths there were manned by trained waitresses from Java and Sumatra.
 Visitors were able to rent small bungalows there for their picnic parties.
-The park was later reopened with free admission to the public on 8 February 1940, the first day of Chinese New Year, and remain open throughout the day and night, being lighted with hundreds of multi-coloured electric bulbs.
+The park was later reopened with free admission to the public on 8 February 1940, the first day of Chinese New Year, and remained open throughout the day and night, being lighted with hundreds of multi-coloured electric bulbs.

 World War II

-The park was requisition by the British Army in December 1941 in preparation for World War II.
+The park was requisitioned by the British Army in December 1941 in preparation for World War II.
 The Singapore Volunteer Field Ambulance Corps later moved into the park to set up their headquarters.

 Battle of Singapore

 During the Battle of Singapore in 1942, the Singapore Volunteer Field Ambulance Corps headquarters was supposedly spared from bombings by the Imperial Japanese Army warplanes due to the Red Cross sign laid on the grass.
-However soon after they evacuated from the park meant for another military unit to took over by the end of January, the park was bombed and shelled, destroying one of its two Japanese bridges and several buildings.
+However soon after they evacuated from the park meant for another military unit to take over by the end of January, the park was bombed and shelled, destroying one of its two Japanese bridges and several buildings.